Skip to Content

 You can certainly make this simple, flaky pie crust ahead of time!
 It can be refrigerated for up to 3 days while wrapped in plastic wrap stored inside of a gallon bag or air tight container.

-Can this pie crust recipe be made dairy-free and vegan?
+Can this easy gluten free pie crust recipe be made dairy-free and vegan?

 Yes and yes!
-All you have to do is substitute shortening for the butter.
+Surprisingly, all you have to do is substitute shortening for the butter.
 Or, you can try Miyoko’s European Style Cultured Vegan Butter.
-Either option would work out well and let me know in the comments how it worked out for you!
+All in all, either option would work out well and let me know in the comments how it worked out for you!

 What are some other ways to use this versatile gluten free pie dough?